 As a result, a natural tug-of-war pits you against the new owners.
 You are reluctant to give up control without receiving money, and the new owners are reluctant to make needed sacrifices and commitments without receiving meaningful ownership.
 Avoid this obstacle by using a process which has worked for many of my clients:

-b.
 Second, you as the owner, must transfer the risk of financial loss to the proposed new ownership.
-Usually this means you no longer personally guarantee debt, bonding or any obligation to the business such as leases, supply contracts and so on
+Usually this means you no longer personally guarantee debt, bonding or any obligation to the business such as leases, supply contracts and so on.

-1. Sell a minority interest in the business with the promise to sell the balance once your owner-based objectives are met, or the certainty of their being met is evident
+- Sell a minority interest in the business with the promise to sell the balance once your owner-based objectives are met, or the certainty of their being met is evident.

-2. Begin transferring a majority of the equity ownership through non-voting stock or similar types of ownership interest while you maintain control by owning a majority of the voting interests
+- Begin transferring a majority of the equity ownership through non-voting stock or similar types of ownership interest while you maintain control by owning a majority of the voting interests.

-which allows you to reacquire all of the transferred ownership upon the occurrence of certain events, such as: default in making payments to you, default in making payments to third party lenders of the business, a decrease in the net equity of the business, or whatever measurements or standards you deem vital to the best interest of the business
+- Whenever transferring any type of ownership interest, always have in place a buyback agreement which allows you to reacquire all of the transferred ownership upon the occurrence of certain events, such as: default in making payments to you, default in making payments to third-party lenders of the business, a decrease in the net equity of the business, or whatever measurements or standards you deem vital to the best interest of the business.

-1. Pre-funding your departure through enhancing retirement plan benefits to you
+- Pre-funding your departure through enhancing retirement plan benefits to you.

-2. Or establish a nonqualified deferred compensation plan for you.
+- Or establish a nonqualified deferred compensation plan for you.
 The purchasers could at least partially fund your non-qualified deferred compensation plan before the buy out process begins.
 (They must be employees and must agree to have their compensation reduced prior to beginning of the buy out process.
-That compensation reduction will be paid to you in the form of deferred compensation benefits.)
+That compensation reduction will be paid to you in the form of deferred compensation benefits).

-3. Use an installment sale with substantial security in the form of ownership interests, the assets of the business, the personal guarantee of the purchaser and his or her spouse (to prevent transfers of assets from the defaulting spouse to the non-defaulting spouse)
+- Use an installment sale with substantial security in the form of ownership interests, the assets of the business, the personal guarantee of the purchaser and his or her spouse (to prevent transfers of assets from the defaulting spouse to the non-defaulting spouse).

-4. Receive cash up front through third party financing.
-The owner is typically expected to carry back, in a subordinate position to the bank, the final portion of the purchase price – be sure the money you see up front is enough to accomplish your objectives as you might not ever see any more money
+- Receive cash up front through third-party financing.
+The owner is typically expected to carry back, in a subordinate position to the bank, the final portion of the purchase price – be sure the money you see up front is enough to accomplish your objectives as you might not ever see any more money.

-5. Receive cash via a partial sale to a third party.
-Finding a qualified purchaser of only a partial interest in a closely held business is usually impossible
+- Receive cash via a partial sale to a third party.
+Finding a qualified purchaser of only a partial interest in a closely held business is usually impossible.

 AVOIDING ROADBLOCKS TO SUCCESS